Is Honey Locust A Hardwood? (How hard is Honey Locust?)

 Honey Locust is super easy to split since it is a hardwood with straight wood grain.
 Therefore, you can split Honey Locusts easily and use them for firewood since they dry more quickly than other woods.

-Use a splitting axe or maul to split Honey Locust with ease.
 Using unsharpened tools to split Honey Locust is not recommended since wood is too dense and your tools may easily get damaged or blunt.

 Is Honey Locust Harder Than Hickory?